sthreadgill-dev/code-through/README.md

 That same idea runs through this course.
 Some of our labs have pulled data or documentation from GitHub, and we’ve seen how R packages and projects are maintained there.
 For this code-through, I wanted to show how you too can use GitHub — not just as a place to download data, but as a way to manage, version, and share your own RStudio projects using the same open-source tools that power collaboration across data science.

-For this demonstration, I created a new GitHub account [**sthread2-asu**](https://github.com/sthread2-asu), so I could show each step from a clean setup, just as someone new to GitHub would experience it.
+For this demonstration, I created a new GitHub account **sthread2-asu**, so I could show each step from a clean setup, just as someone new to GitHub would experience it.
+Unfortunately while updating the files my account vanished, but you can still see this work on my personal account [**sthreadgill-dev**](https://github.com/sthreadgill-dev).
 As a reference, I used [How to Use Git/GitHub with R](https://rfortherestofus.com/2021/02/how-to-use-git-github-with-r/), which is also the same source I used when I first got started with GitHub.

 ---